Postgraduate Certificates Fund 2019/20

 Amendments may be made during the application and scoring process if inconsistencies, errors or areas of concerns are identified and this will be communicated to affected applicants accordingly.

-The PGME reserves the right to withdraw its funding or the application for a Bursary award at any time.
+The Deanery reserves the right to withdraw its funding or the application at any time.